Creating a prompted output format for Axiell Collections

 parametersscreen03

-Recycle the Collections application pool when you're done and the new output format should be ready for use.
+Recycle the Collections IIS application pool when you're done and the new output format should be ready for use.

 An output format with an adapl